Source: December 31, 2015 Interstate Route Log and Finders List

 Interstate 235 was completed from Cottage Grove Avenue east to Pennsylvania Avenue by November 1963.
 Extensions were made in 1966 west to 31st Street and east to Easton Boulevard.
 Note that Interstates 35 & 80 were shown overlapping south from the West Mixmaster Interchange.
 Early 1960s maps showed I-80 proposed parallel to what was U.S. 6 west from Grand Avenue.

 1966 Des Moines fold map showing the bulk of I-235 completed within the capital city.

 The original design of Interstate 235 included carriageway splits at Keosauqua (Keo) Way west of the Des Moines River and at University Avenue.
 The separations accommodated left-hand entrance ramps.

-A new tied arch bridge carries pedestrians across the newly reconstructed eastbound Interstate 235 as the freeway passes through Des Moines.
-Several of these bridges were constructed across Interstate 235 to provide freeway beautification and neighborhood connectivity.
+A tied arch bridge carries pedestrians across Interstate 235.
+This is one of three built during the multi-year Rebuilding I-235 project to provide freeway beautification and neighborhood connectivity.
 Photo taken 09/04/05.

 63rd Street to 31st Street: December 6, 1967